AlexanderMarin69/CatchUp.github.io/README.md

 We actively monitor our platform for CSAE through:

-- Automated content moderation tools
+- Manual content moderation from user reports
-- Manual reviews
-- User reports

 All suspected CSAE material or behavior will be reported to relevant authorities, such as the **National Center for Missing and Exploited Children (NCMEC)** or appropriate law enforcement, in accordance with applicable laws.